 What do you think are the top traits that an Agile Coach should have?

 I don't think that every coaching situation is the same so there isn't one set of "best" or ideal traits.
-However, what would you say are the most important traits for most engagements?
+However, what would you say are the most important traits for most Agile Transformations or even an Agile pilot?
 This is my list of 10, in no particular order - what did I miss?
 What would be on YOUR list of top characteristics?

 This question about exit criteria for Agile coaching came up in a recent Agile Meetup.
 Participants wanted to know how to determine when coaching is no longer needed.
 I flippantly responded with “when the budget runs out”, because that seems to be when most organizations stopped coaching.